+Lymphocytes are anti infection and tumor immune cells, which mainly contain CD4 molecules and CD8 molecules.
+CD4 cells play a sending message role, CD8 cells can kill infected cells and cancer cells.
 CD4+CD8 cells were considered as T regulatory (TReg) cells.
 Some animals from selected time points were additionally tested for an intracellular antibody against Foxp3.
-The relative number of CD4 cells was no significantly (p>0.05) increased in the probiotic group.
+In the paper, tThe relative number of CD4 cells was no significantly (p>0.05) increased in the probiotic group.
 No difference was observed between mouse strains in regard to the presence only in the blood of the experimented animals.
 It is proved that no influence of recombinant L. lactis NZ9000 containing catalase gene for cellular immunity of animal could be detected in the blood.
+It is known that the immune type of humoral immunity and cellular immunity, the two are complement each other, but different diseases showed different types of immune cells.
+Only the enzyme changed in the cells and this change is not a foreign antigen, so that the humoral immunity and cell immunity level will not change.

 The result in genetic performance of L. lactis reveals another industrial advantage for producing new protein and genetic engineering.
 It is testified that the recombinant L lactis containing catalase is beneficial by the test of animals survival.
-Not only it is important in dairy production, it also has potential of use as oral vaccine, foreign protein production.
+Not only it is important in dairy production, it also has potential of use as oral vaccine, foreign protein production.[M12]